 Del Val Charter basketball coach James Lewis, looking to be thorough in his scouting report for Sunday's PIAA Class 3A state quarterfinal against Valley Forge Military Academy, went through the X's and O's, but his players, knowing the elephant in their own locker room, weren't going to let him off the hook.

 A note on the door said not to knock, just to come in.
 A dog barked but otherwise, not much noise, until you heard a voice behind a door, "Who's picking next?"
 The door led to the basement, all seats taken, about 20 guys, from 15 years old to grandfather.

 First reaction: The NCAA tournament selection committee did Villanova no big favors again.
 Of course, putting Villanova in the same East region as overall top seed Kansas last season ended up hurting only Kansas.

 For all the old building has seen in 90 years, here was something new, Yale's players out of their locker room, standing over in the northeast corner of the Palestra, taking in the last seconds.
 Harvard's players did the same over in the northwest corner, the bedlam drawing them out.

-Among other assignments, Mike Jensen writes "Off Campus," a regular column on college sports for the Inquirer.
-A staff writer with the paper since 1988, Jensen covered college basketball and football beats for 15 years, wrote about soccer from 10 countries on five continents, and was assigned to the Kentucky Derby the year of Smarty Jones.
+Mike Jensen is a general assignment reporter for the Inquirer and Daily News.
+Among other assignments, he writes "Off Campus," a regular column on college sports for the Inquirer.
+A staff writer with the Inquirer since 1988, Jensen covered college basketball and football beats for 15 years, wrote about soccer from 10 countries on five continents, and was assigned to the Kentucky Derby the year of Smarty Jones.
 He won Eclipse Awards for his coverage of Smarty Jones and Barbaro.